-Click on the images below to read posts about a destination you want to know more about.
-You can also browse my travel photo galleries, read useful travel tips, and check out my Baby Boomer travel recommendations for booking, hotels, flights, tours, and favorite travel accessories.
+Click on the images below to read posts about destinations you want to learn more about.
+You can also browse my travel photo galleries, read useful travel tips, and check out my recommendations for booking hotels, flights, tours, and favorite travel accessories.
 I’d love it if you’d also follow me on Instagram, Pinterest, and YouTube.

 Baby Boomer Travel – Abroad

 My very favorite destination to travel abroad is Europe.
 I love visiting small villages, old town centers, and historical locations.
 On my journeys, I discovered that I have an obsession with old doors.
 I hope my posts open you up to new experiences that you’ll want to put on your travel bucket list.

 As a citizen of the United States, I’m proud to live in such a beautiful and diverse mixture of cultures, scenery, and people.
 Check out where I’ve been in America the beautiful.

 I live in Los Angeles and love to write about my hometown